-Recommended textbooks: How to Think Like a Computer Scientist, C++ version by Allen B. Downey, C++ Annotations by Frank B. Brokken, and An Introduction to MATLAB by Krister Ahlersten all available for free online.
+Recommended textbooks: How to Think Like a Computer Scientist, C++ version1 by Allen B. Downey, C++ Annotations2 by Frank B. Brokken, An Introduction to MATLAB3 by Krister Ahlersten, Think Python4 by A. Downey, Matplotlib5 by J. hunter, et. al., and Guide to NumPy6 by T. Oliphant are all available for free online.